 The ‘other’ St. Nicholas, created by three generations of the Dientzenhofer clan, was a favourite venue of Mozart, so you’ll find local ensembles playing the maestro’s music all year round.
 Malostranské nám., Malá Strana. www.psalterium.cz

 Kostel sv.
 Simone a Judy (Church of St. Simon and St. Jude)

-Opera has a long and rich tradition in Prague, and so you can find top notch productions almost every night of the week.
-Shows are usually sung in their original language, but Czech operas (like Dvořák’s Rusalka) will be subtitled in English, while Italian and other language operas will be given both Czech and English subtitles.
+Opera has a long and rich tradition in Prague, and so you can find top-notch productions almost every night of the week.
+Shows are usually sung in their original language.
+Still, Czech operas (like Dvořák’s Rusalka) will be subtitled in English, while Italian and other language operas will be given both Czech and English subtitles.
 Here’s some more information about the three main opera venues in Prague…